survivejs/webpack-book/manuscript/extending/01_loaders.md

 To implement the essential idea of asset loading, you have to do two things: emit the file and return path to it.

 To interpolate the file name, you need to use [loader-utils](https://www.npmjs.com/package/loader-utils).
-It has also utilities to parse loader options and queries.
-Install it:
+Install it first:

 ```bash
 npm add loader-utils --develop